-Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your Network PlatinumPlus membership card while you are a plan member, you may have to pay the full cost yourself.
+Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your Network PlatinumPlus member ID card while you are a plan member, you may have to pay the full cost yourself.

-If your plan membership card is damaged, lost, or stolen, call customer service right away and we will send you a new card.
-(Phone numbers for customer service are printed on the back cover of this booklet.)
+If your plan member ID card is damaged, lost, or stolen, call our member experience team right away and we will send you a new card.
+(Phone numbers for our member experience team are printed on the back cover of this booklet.)